Kairarau Matū Koiora

 - knowledge of biology, chemistry and statistics

-- knowledge of chemicals, poisons and molecules, and their effects on living things
+- knowledge of chemicals and their effects on living things

 - skills in performing experiments and operating scientific equipment

-- skill in researching, as well as analysing and interpreting research results
+- skills in researching, as well as interpreting and analysing research results

 - maths and computer skills

-- expertise in writing grant proposals and funding applications.
+- skills in writing grant proposals and funding applications.

-Biochemists working at a senior level may also need management and leadership skills.
+Biochemists working at a senior level may also need team management skills.

-- usually have flexible hours and may work evenings or overtime to meet project deadlines
+- usually work regular business hours but may work evenings or overtime to meet project deadlines

 - usually work in laboratories and offices, but some may work in the field collecting samples or performing field trials

 - may travel locally and overseas to attend workshops and conferences

-- may come into contact with dangerous chemicals, diseases and body fluids, but this work is carried out in carefully controlled and well-regulated facilities.
+- may be exposed to dangerous chemicals, diseases and body fluids, but only in carefully controlled and well-regulated facilities.